 - Showing Expertise: This doesn’t apply to every niche, but for many finance/business/marketing blogs, publicizing your own results boosts the overall authority of your blog.
 That’s why these niches are the most common spots to see income reports.

-- Inspiring Others: We all started from $0.
+- Inspiring Others: We all started at $0.
 Some of us stayed at $0 for…a while.
 Income reports can offer some inspiration and show other bloggers how it is possible to break through.

 - Promoting Affiliate Products: If there’s a certain product or service that they use that helps them with their blog, they can promote it to their readers and get a commission on any sales.